Cultivating Self-Compassion & Building a Self-Care Toolkit

 *To receive a Certificate of Completion:

 View the videos and respond only to specific question(s) in the question space from the Assignments.
 However, it is recommended that you keep your own journal with the responses to all the steps and questions in each Personal Exercise and Assigned Task so you will have a complete set of responses to reflect on and revisit.
-If you were granted access without paying a fee, message the instructor to request a Certificate of Completion.
+A Certificate of Completion from Udemy is available only for those who pay a fee for the course.

 To earn 2 units of Graduate-Level Professional Development Semester Credits from the University of the Pacific, you will need to attach your Certificate of Completion, fill out the registration form, and pay the fee online at Courses4teachers.